-A TV story on Pat Walker who was the Baltimore Orioles’ unofficial bugler for about 20 years, roughly 1966-86.
-Aired on Evening Magazine in Baltimore c.1982
+A TV story on Pat Walker who was the Baltimore Orioles’ unofficial bugler for about 20 years, roughly 1966-86 aired on Evening Magazine in Baltimore c.1982

 Before Wild Bill Hagy there was Pat The Bugler.
 Charles “Pat” Walker’s bugle could be heard all over Memorial Stadium, from the bleachers to home plate.
-He grew up in Ellicott City during the Great Depression, found an old bugle in an attic and taught himself to play.
+He grew up in Ellicott City, Maryland during the Great Depression, found an old bugle in an attic and taught himself to play.
 In the Army for 23 years, he developed a repertoire of 22 bugle calls, including the cavalry charge heard for many years during Orioles games.

 Age and the loss of teeth put him out of commission for a while in the 1980s – fans actually booed the poor man in 1985 – but, after some repairs at the University of Maryland Dental School, Walker went back into action and ended up tooting his horn at Bowie Baysox games by the mid-1990s.
 In a last gesture, Walker mounted his bugle on a plaque with the inscription: “To the Babe Ruth Birthplace and Museum, Donated by Charles A. Walker, 3-17-97.”
 He died within weeks, said curator Greg Schwalenberg.